CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (1) The exact ruling being requested;

-(2) The statutory and factual basis for the ruling, including any supporting affidavits or memoranda of law; and
+(2) Each statutory and factual basis for the ruling, set forth in separately numbered paragraphs, including

 (4) The name and address of the petitioner.